dk-daniel-k/riiid_auto_translator/README.md

     # to do:

-    # refactor save to new file function with io.BytesIO
+    # refactor save to new file function with io.StringIO (json.dumps to STringIO)

     # make a temporary dictionary (or permanently stored in a excel in the root folder) so that already-translated words don't have to invoke API